tahalahlou/tahalahlou/README.md

 # Hi there 👋

 **I’m Taha.**
 I like building things that make life easier (or at least less annoying).
 Lately, that’s meant **developing AI workflows to automate repetitive tasks** so I can focus on more creative projects.
 I’m an undergraduate at **Columbia University** studying computer science with a focus on **artificial intelligence and machine learning**.
-I’m particularly interested in **quantitative development** and **software engineering**.
+I’m particularly interested in **software engineering** and **quantitative development**.

 ---